This article is referring to the class I took last week.

 It stands to reason that prospective home-sellers want their house to look nice.
 And in the case of professional stagers, less is certainly more.

 Stagers, professionals who arrange a home -- making it appear spacious, bright and clean -- in such a way as to maximize its selling potential, have been around for 35 years.
-Real estate agents sometimes take the training to become one, but it's not required.

 Jane Ann Lance, a Mobile, Ala., resident and an Accredited Staging Professional trainer, had 52 of her students staging the Mohawk home as part of their course requirement to become accredited.
 The hands-on opportunity came about because one of Lance's students is the Realtor whose company is listing the home.